4 Trailer Safety Tips That Could Save Your Life

 It doesn’t matter if your trailer is big or small, there are everyday safety steps that should be taken to avoid tragedies while on the road.

 1. Stay up-to-date on regular maintenance.

-Keeping your trailer in top shape is a critical step in trailer safety.
+Keeping your trailer in top shape is a critical step for safety.
 Before towing, ensure that:

 - The bearings have been greased

 - The tire pressure is correct, and the tires (including the spare) have been inspected for overall maintenance

 - Wheel lug nuts should be tightened to the correct torque